FrancescoCrecchi/Multiscale-Parametric-t-SNE/README.md

-# Parametric t-SNE
+# Multiscale Parametric t-SNE

-t-distributed stochastic neighbor embedding, abbreviated as t-SNE, provides the novel method to apply non-linear dimensionality reduction technique that preserves the local structure of original dataset.
-However, in order to transform newly prepared points, a model must be re-trained with whole dataset.
-This would be extremely inefficient provided that our previous dataset describes the plausible distribution already.
-Parametric t-SNE instead gives you an explicit mapping between original data and the embedded points.
-It is achieved by building a parametric model for prediction and training it using the same loss as t-SNE.
+multiscale extension of parametric t-SNE which relieves the user from tuning the `perplexity` parameter (either by hand or via cross-validation).
+It is proven to better retain both the local and the global data structure than original parametric t-SNE.

 ## Getting Started